 Our chapter at Rutgers University has an indisputable reputation for being a hard-working and driven organization here on campus.
 During every academic year, we focus our efforts on five different areas of interest: Sisterhood, Leadership, Scholarship, Community Service, and Asian Awareness.
 We take great care in giving back to our community and do so through a variety of annual events such as Breast Cancer Awareness walks, Asian Awareness events, and Academic Programs.

 One of the great things about becoming a sister is the networking available nationwide.
-With 58 chapters and 12 specifically in the North East Region, alumnae from these chapters offer a myriad of career opportunities from health care, to law, to business and finance.
+With 65+ chapters and 9 specifically in the North Atlantic Region, alumnae from these chapters offer a myriad of career opportunities from health care, to law, to business and finance.
 They offer, not only career opportunities in different areas of interest but advice and suggestions in entering those fields as well.
 Through alumnae, we are able to host career panels, resume workshops, and interview programs.

 The largest concern we receive from parents is the effect of the activities on one’s schoolwork.
 Our sorority appoints an academic chair each semester to keep track of and observe each sister’s exams, projects, and grades. aKDPhi hosts weekly study sessions and tutoring are available through sisters, and in this way, our sisters are able to maintain the stellar academic achievements that we have had thus far.

 There are 2 phases an individual will have to go through in order to become a future sister of Rutgers aKDPhi.